lifeBalance/matcha/README/jwt.md

 ]));

 $payload = base64urlEncode(json_encode([
-    'user_id' => '69',
+    'sub'   => '69',
-    'username' => 'Bob'
+    'email' => 'bob@gmail.com'
 ]));

 $header = base64urlEncode($header);
 $payload = base64urlEncode($payload);
 ```

 In the code above we are encoding the header and payload as JSON strings before encoding them in [base64url](https://en.wikipedia.org/wiki/Base64#URL_applications).
-For the payload claims we kept it simple, but it's worth mentioning here that using sensitive data here is not a good practice (if someone gets ahold of our private key, they'd have a way of decoding our tokens and gain access to that sensitive intel).
+For the payload [claims](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-token-claims) we kept it simple, but it's worth mentioning here that using sensitive data here is not a good practice (if someone gets ahold of our private key, they'd have a way of decoding our tokens and gain access to that sensitive intel).

+> Both `sub` (used for the **user id**) and `email` are **reserved claims** described in the [JWT standard](https://www.iana.org/assignments/jwt/jwt.xhtml#claims).

 ### The Signature
 For the signature we're gonna be using the algorithm that we set in the header, **HS256** which is [HMAC](https://en.wikipedia.org/wiki/HMAC) with [SHA-256](https://en.wikipedia.org/wiki/SHA-2).
 This is a a symmetric **keyed** hashing algorithm, so we're gonna need to create a key.
 That could easily get done using any of the onlines **encryption key generator** such as https://www.allkeysgenerator.com/.
 We'll be needing a **256-bit** key, since that's the same size of the output string generated with **HS256**.
 The key should look something like this: